jukibom/FlyDangerous/README.md

 Once it's imported, move it into the `Standard Assets` folder so that it'll be ignored by git.
 If there's already a folder in there, just delete it first.

 * **Optional**: If you do happen to have SC Post Effects, got to `Assets/Settings/UniversalRP-HighQuality` and swap out the `ForwardRendererNoFog` for `ForwardRenderer` (this is what is used in builds).

+### Building for Linux and Apple (Silicon)

+By default, the terrain generation is only supported on Windows and Intel Macs.
+Additional plugins have been compiled for this purpose which can be downloaded from [this thread](https://github.com/jukibom/FlyDangerous/issues/108#issuecomment-1498022236) (compiled from [source here](https://gitlab.com/denispahunov/tools/-/tree/master/.NativeSources)).
+Extract the zip file to your installation of MapMagic in the Tools/Plugins folder.

 ### Steam Integration